 As strange as it might sound, it’s often easier to break the ice with a Detractor than it is to get in touch with a Passive.

-In this respect, Detractors would make their negative experience more noticeable, giving you the chance to make it up for it.
+In this respect, Detractors would make their negative experience more noticeable, giving you a chance to make it up for it.
 Unhappy customers are thus often waiting to hear from you, meaning a Detractor (who may feel upset because of poor service or what they perceive as a bad deal) is highly likely to open, read and respond to your email.

 A Passive, on the other hand, might not view your product or service as a major priority in their lives.
-They might use it out of necessity, only use it rarely or along with alternatives from your competitors.
+They might use it out of necessity, only use it rarely, or along with alternatives from your competitors.
 As a result, an outreach email can feel more like “just another message” than an attempt to repair a relationship.

 This means that the best way to reach out to Passives is with a direct and transparent message leaving no space for neutrality.
 Ask about what you can do to improve their experience, what they’d like to see in your product or service, what their unique requirements are and how you can better serve them.